 The big trade-off with a robo-advisor is that you often don’t have the ability to talk with a human advisor.
 This isn’t a big concern for those who just want to start investing, but if you need actual advice on complex situations like home-buying, divorce, and tax planning, an algorithm probably won’t cut it.

-I Need Help Managing a Large or Growing Amount of Wealth.
+Managing a Large or Growing Amount of Wealth

 If you have a high net worth, you may also want to look for a wealth manager.
 A wealth manager is an advisor who works specifically with high-net-worth and ultra-high-net-worth individuals.
-The services from wealth managers are typically very hands-on.
-They work closely with clients and take a holistic approach to managing the client’s finances.
+The services of wealth managers are typically very hands-on.
+They work closely with clients and take a holistic approach to manage the client’s finances.